 The PI must conduct the research study in compliance with the Tri-Council Policy Statement; relevant regulations (i.e. ICH Good Clinical Practice: Consolidated Guidelines; Division 5, Canadian Food and Drug Regulations; Ontario Personal Health Information Protection Act admits applicable Regulations) and all other applicable laws and regulations of Ontario.

-All REB review materials (REB application(s), correspondence with the REB, approved consent(s), and REB approval letter) must be reviewed by the PI.
-Responses to the REB review letter must be signed off by the PI to confirm their review and agreement with the response.
+All JREB review materials (JREB application(s), correspondence with the JREB, approved consent(s), and JREB approval letter) must be reviewed by the PI.
+Responses to the JREB review letter must be signed off by the PI to confirm their review and agreement with the response.

 For “clinical studies” as defined by Health Canada (i.e. involving an investigational drug or medical device), the Principal Investigator must be a Qualified Investigator (a physician/psychiatrist or, where applicable a dentist, and a member in good standing of a professional medical or dental association).